 Chances are if you are visiting this area you will be doing some walking and that you will be wanting to conquer the 1214m of Ben Lawers, the local celebrity.
 The whole reserve has lots of routes: big days out and shorter walks through the lower woodland, either way it is a stunning place.
 Our first drive up and over the mountain road was on a clear, sunny day and the following day was a different story, low cloud and grey but still equally as beautiful.
 We saw black grouse on the side of the road and a herd of red deer in excess of forty beasts up on the hillside.

-We couldn’t be this close to the oldest living thing in Europe and not visit.
-The Fortingall yew is said to be between 3000 & 9000 years old.
+Not far from Glen Lyon is the Fortingall Yew.
+Believed to be the oldest living thing in Europe.
+The tree is said to be between 3000 & 9000 years old.
 I don’t know about you but I can’t quite get my head around this!
 It’s incredible.
 At one point in time the circumference of the trunk was a vast 52ft but sadly people in the past have taken pieces as trophies.
 It is still a magnificent tree and well worth a visit.

-I am looking forward to revisiting this area to do some hill routes and maybe take our bikes too.
+I am looking forward to revisiting this area to do some hill routes and maybe do some cold water swimming too.
 This post only scratches the surfaces of what there is to see and do in the area and I can’t believe it has taken us so long to discover it.
 Using Morenish Mews as a base was perfect for exploring too.
-Check out the Embrace Scotland website for more details.

 We were invited by Embrace Scotland and Morenish Mews to stay for free, in return for my blog post and images contained in this post.
-All views are my own including that of people trying to drive over bridges.
+All views are my own including that of people’s lack of driving skills.